n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 11 - Advent of Cyber 2021.md

 ### Question-4
 [Top](#TOC)

-For this question we are asked to get some data from the `schedule` table.
+For this question, we are asked to get some data from the `schedule` table.
 Using the same syntax, we are going to swap `names` for `schedule` in the `table_name` portion of the query.
 Run the command `SELECT * FROM reindeer.dbo.schedule` and view the output.
 We don't need the `id` or `notes` field here, so trim the command down to `SELECT date,destination FROM reindeer.dbo.schedule`

 ![December 7th Destination](AoC-2021_Photos/Day_11/05_AoC-Day-11_12-28-21-Dec7-Destination.png)